 All of these character assets are actually generated from a 3D rendering output.

 We automated that creation of the asset catalogs too.

 with SKCameraNode things are much simpler, the camera is a node in the scene.
+It has a position.

 Because it has a position, we can move it around just by changing that position.
 Same as any other node.
 It is easier to change where the view is currently looking.